Appleton West High School: Clubs

 As of the 2019–20 school year, AWHS had over 35 clubs.

 Fine Arts

-The Appleton West Theatre, an all-student group directed by Rebecca Whittle, perform live shows to be presented in the West auditorium.
+The Appleton West Theatre, an all-student group, perform live shows to be presented in the West auditorium.
 Each year, a stage play is presented in the Fall, and a musical is presented in the Spring; students are invited to audition to perform or work as backstage crew members.
 As well as hosting daily rehearsals after school hours, the Appleton West Theatre constructs and paints their own sets from scratch over the weekends leading up to the opening day.
 All proceeds from ticket sales and concessions go back into the group budget for future events.